iOS Swift SDK

 Note

-This section largely replicates Convert Weights via MLC.
+This section largely replicates Convert Model Weights.
 See that page for more details.
 Note that the weights are shared across all platforms in MLC.

 You can be under the mlc-llm repo, or your own working directory.
 Note that all platforms can share the same compiled/quantized weights.
 See Compile Command Specification for specification of convert_weight.